w3f/polkadot-wiki/docs/learn/learn-system-chains.md

 Polkadot and Kusama are the first system parachains.

 The Asset Hub is an asset portal for the entire network.
-It helps asset creators (e.g. reserve backed stablecoin issuers) to track the total issuance of their asset in the
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network, including amounts that have been transferred to other parachains.
+It helps asset creators (e.g. reserve backed stablecoin issuers) to track the total issuance of their asset in the network, including amounts that have been transferred to other parachains.
 It is also the point where they can transact, to mint and burn, to manage the on-chain asset.

 The Asset Hub also supports non-fungible assets (NFTs) via the [Uniques pallet](https://polkadot.js.org/docs/substrate/extrinsics#uniques) and the new